 Sharing personal stories with your colleagues might, at first, seem like one of the most unprofessional things to do at your workplace.
-Besides, the work environment, for some, sounds like the last place you’d want to open up and share tales about your personal failures, challenges, difficulties, and past experiences.
+Besides, the work environment, for some, sounds like the last place you’d want to open up and share tales about your failures, challenges, difficulties, and past experiences.

 Fair enough.
 But, here’s the thing – the fraction of people currently doing this is higher than you imagine.
 And perhaps unsurprisingly, it applies to all types of workplaces.

 Psychologists at Rice University in Houston, Texas recently published a report analyzing 65 different studies on stigmatized identity.
-It reveals, among other things, that opening up about your personal details – like religion, gender identity, sexual orientation, and past experiences – might understandably be difficult, but all in all, it essentially improves relationships with colleagues.
+It reveals, among other things, that opening up about your details – like religion, gender identity, sexual orientation, and past experiences – might understandably be difficult, but all in all, it essentially improves relationships with colleagues.

-If you still think it feels odd, additional research studies on the matter suggest that telling stories is actually an intrinsically critical component of human life.
+If you still think it feels odd, additional research studies on the matter suggest that telling stories is an intrinsically critical component of human life.
 Not just social relationships.

 It’s basically what you rely on to define your world.
 Storytelling is helpful in not only solving struggles and challenges but also developing relationships with people around you.
 So, of course, sharing personal stories is one thing you might not be able to avoid over the long haul.